 So, the industry is growing, but there aren’t enough drivers.
 Why?
-Because this new lifestyle is hard, and not many are willing to commit to it, and because truck driving is considered one of the deadliest jobs in the world.
+Because this new lifestyle is hard, and not many are willing to commit to it.
+Also, many experts and amateurs alike see truck driving as one of the deadliest jobs in the world.
 By deadly, we mean the few facts mentioned in the article on io9.com and more.

-Work related accidents are also, unfortunately, common in the trucking industry.
-Accidents on the road, leading to death, happen very often accounting for about 12% of all work related accidents in the country.
+Work-related accidents are also common in the trucking industry.
+Accidents on the road, leading to death, happen very often, accounting for about 12% of all work-related accidents in the country.
 Now, imagine a truck rolled over in the middle of Wyoming, in the winter and the nearest hospital is hundreds of miles away.
 If you have ever driven through Wyoming, you will know that this is a scary scenario.